zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/blob_cli.rst

 Using group addresses for transferring the BLOBs can generally increase the transfer speed, as the BLOB Transfer Client sends each message to all Target nodes at the same time.
-However, sending large, segmented messages to group addresses in Bluetooth mesh is generally less reliable than sending them to unicast addresses, as there is no transport layer acknowledgment mechanism for groups.
+However, sending large, segmented messages to group addresses in Bluetooth Mesh is generally less reliable than sending them to unicast addresses, as there is no transport layer acknowledgment mechanism for groups.
 This can lead to longer recovery periods at the end of each block, and increases the risk of losing Target nodes.
 Using group addresses for BLOB transfers will generally only pay off if the